geseib/vpcintro/website/content/Lab3-Applications/60-deployNLB/60-Manual/_index.md

 ## Manually Create a Network Load Balancer and Autoscaling Group

 Lets depoly a Network Load Balancer backed by an Autoscaling group.
-If you would rather go quickly to the next lab you can use the **[CloudFromation template](../60-Automated/index.html)
+If you would rather go quickly to the next lab and have cloudformation build the application to share, you can use the [Option 2.
+Cloudformation](../lab3-applications/60-deploynlb/60-automated.html)

 Make sure you are logged into your AWS account (Either your AWS account or via the AWS Event Dashboard if an AWS hosted event).